soumyadipcsis/autoval/README.md

 For example,

-If the variable name is var and the datatype in integer, and it should be in the range (0,100], then the corresponding line in the config.txt file should be the following:
+If the variable name is "var" and the datatype in integer, and it should be in the range (0,100], then the corresponding line in the config.txt file should be the following:

 int var;var>0;var<=100